GoogleCloudPlatform/monitoring-dashboard-samples/dashboards/envoy-proxy/README.md

 #### Notes

-- This dashboard is based on metrics collected by Istio for the built-in Envoy sidecar. [metrics collected by Istio](https://istio.io/latest/docs/ops/integrations/prometheus/).
+- This dashboard is based on [metrics collected by Istio] for the built-in Envoy sidecar. (https://istio.io/latest/docs/ops/integrations/prometheus/).

 |Envoy Proxy|
 |:------------------|